[?] Subscribe To The Bookkeeping Blog

 Income Tax Payable ... and ASPE

-Have you been wondering if the new Accounting Standards for Private Enterprise (ASPE) coming into effect on January 1, 2011 will affect income taxes payable on your balance sheet?
+Have you wondered if the new Accounting Standards for Private Enterprise (ASPE) that came into effect on January 1, 2011 affected how you report income taxes payable on your balance sheet?

 Grant Thornton (www.grantthornton.ca), in their Catalyst Winter 2010 newsletter, says yes ... now you have options that do not require unanimous consent of all the shareholders.